-The spinal cord extends through hollow cavities in the vertebrae, beginning in the brain and extending to the lumbar spine in the lower back.
-In the thoracic spine, thoracic nerve roots branch off the spinal cord and exit the spinal column through small canals in the vertebrae — called foramina — before spreading out to the following areas of the body:
+The spinal cord travels from the brain and extends through the spinal canal into the lumbar (lower) spine.
+In the thoracic spine, thoracic nerve roots branch off the spinal cord and exit the spinal column through small openings between the vertebrae — called foramina — before spreading out to the following areas of the body:

 - Middle back